aldiyarrrr/valentine/README.md

-This is the site to ask my lovely girlfriend to be my valentine :)
+This is the simple application to ask my lovely girlfriend to be my valentine :)